 To close out our weekend at Buffer Festival, we attended the Spotlight screening of PrankMe.
 As well as airing all eight episodes of the series, the Spotlight featured a discussion from Hazel, series writer Paul Neafcy, and lead actor Corey Fogelmanis, which was moderated by Sammy Paul.

 PrankMe follows Jasper Perkins, a YouTube prankster who will do whatever it takes to increase his subscriber count.
 The series, which we would describe as intense and thrilling, won the award for Excellence in Storytelling at Sunday night’s Awards Gala.

 Speaking about his preparation for the series during the Spotlight, Corey said:

 “Going into it, I didn’t know very much.
 I was an avid Miranda Sings watcher.
 So when I first signed on to the project, Hazel sent me over a list of YouTubers to watch and a bunch of different videos for reference, and a couple of the scenes in the actual show are direct references from specific things, so it was really cool to fully immerse myself into something that I had no idea of.”

-So there you have it, a look at TenEighty’s third trip to Buffer Festival.
-Filled with awesome videos and an incredible amount of creativity, it was definitely a weekend to remember, and we can’t wait to see what next year’s Festival will have in store.
+So there you have it, a look at TenEighty’s third trip to Buffer Festival!
+Filled with awesome videos and an incredible amount of creativity, it was definitely a weekend to remember, and we can’t wait to see what next year’s event will have in store.